hydroshare/hydroshare_on_jupyter/README.md

 ```
 http://localhost:8888/sync
 ```
+# Configuration

 Choose custom directory to provide your custom path where you want to store HydroShare data or choose default directory to store HydroShare data in your home folder

 ![CUAHSI Jupyter Sync path selector](https://imgur.com/0UeTkyY.png)
-# Configuration

-Your installation can be customized by creating (or editing) a config file in `~/.config/hydroshare_jupyter_sync/config.json`.
+Your installation can be customized by creating (or editing) a config file in `~/hydroshare/config.json`.
 Below are all the possible options to specify:

-* `dataPath`: The path (asked with the Path Selector dialog during the initialization of app) where the resource data is stored
+* `dataPath`: The path (asked with the Path Selector dialog during the initialization of application) where the resource data is stored

 * `logPath`: The path to the log file in which to save logging output.